ENG 202: Introduction to British Literature I (Beginnings to 1660s)

 • I generally use Google apps and Zoom, rather than Blackboard or Quercus, wherever I can.
 I will periodically contact you with important course info via Quercus's email function, but I cannot receive emails through Quercus and do not conduct any other course business through Quercus — contact me only at sergi.utoronto@gmail.com; adjust your junk mail or spam settings if need be to make sure you can receive emails from that address (it may help to add the address to your contacts).
 Your TA may still use Quercus for some functions (I leave the choice to each TA).
 (Click here for a further explanation of this policy.)

-• All students, with no exceptions, are required to engage and participate actively in class discussion during TA-led tutorials; you’re also welcomed and encouraged, but not required, to make your voice heard in Monday full-class sessions.
+• All students, with no exceptions, are required to engage and participate actively in class discussion during TA-led tutorials; you’re also welcomed and encouraged, but not required, to make your voice heard in full-class sessions in the lecture hall.
 (Click here for a further explanation of this policy.)

 • For students who have difficulty jumping into class discussion, your TA and I can offer an array of alternative avenues for participation, which the student must pre-arrange with us according to the specific instructions I make available on this website.
 (Click here for instructions, and for a description of how I usually arrange alternative avenues for participation; your TA is free to choose to follow my usual practices or to come up with new avenues of their own.)